jaydeeppatel292/Compiler/README.md

 topic.
 You are responsible for providing appropriate test cases that test for a wide variety of valid and invalid cases

 Designed and implemented a syntactic analyzer for the language specified by the grammar specified below.
-The syntactical definition is using the following conventions:
-• Terminals (lexical elements, or tokens) are represented in single quotes 'likeThis'.
-• Non-terminals are represented in italics likeThis.
-• The empty phrase is represented by EPSILON.
-• EBNF-style repetition notation is represented using curly brackets {like this}.
-It represents zero or more occurrence of the sentential form enclosed in the brackets.
-• EBNF-style optionality notation is represented using square brackets [like this].
-It represents zero or one occurrence of the sentential form enclosed in the brackets.
-• The non-terminal <prog> is the starting symbol of the grammar.
-Except from the EBNF constructs, the grammar is expressed using the syntax used by the kfgEdit AtoCC toolkit application.

 Modified the productions so that the left recursions and ambiguities are removed without modifying the language and implemented a LL(1) predictive parser using table-driven technique for the modified production rules.